 General Ethics Postdoctoral Fellows

 Since our first cohort in 2007, our General Ethics Postdoctoral Fellows participate in the intellectual life of the Center for Ethics in Society (attend weekly workshops; events; professional training opportunities), teach one class per year, interact with undergraduates in the Ethics in Society Program, and contribute to an interdisciplinary ethics community across the campus.
-These Fellows, all trained in political theory or philosophy, have normative research interests spanning diverse issues including environmental ethics, global justice, education, immigration and inequality.
+These fellows, all trained in political theory or philosophy, have normative research interests spanning diverse issues including environmental ethics, global justice, immigration, and inequality.

 Interdisciplinary Ethics Postdoctoral Fellows

-Interdisciplinary Ethics Fellows are matched with a partner center to enhance their normative scholarship through engagement with scholars from social science, life science, natural science, and engineering.
+Interdisciplinary Ethics Fellows are matched with a partner center to enhance their normative scholarship through engagement with scholars from the social sciences, life sciences, natural sciences, and engineering.
 The program is rooted in the commitment of the Center for Ethics in Society to bringing ethical reflection to bear on pressing social problems.
 The premise of this program is that the normative scholarship of our fellows will be enhanced by engagement with empirically-oriented scholars.
-To that end, each fellow in the program will be matched with a partner research center at Stanford that is dedicated to interdisciplinary research, including HAI and other campus centers depending on applicants' interests.
+To that end, each fellow in the program will be matched with a partner research center at Stanford that is dedicated to interdisciplinary research relevant to the fellow's interests.